EveronLife/EveronLife/docs/custom_server.md

 - `Description` -> Full description shown on the mod detail page.
 This would be one possible way **to correctly give credits** for using the Everon Life framework, by including something like `Powered by` or `Built with` `Everon Life Framework`
 Now click `Bundle` and then `Publish`

-If you get: `Asset bundle manifest is invalid` as error when publishing.
+If you get the error message: `Asset bundle manifest is invalid` when publishing.
-It could be because of some characters that are not supoortet in the workshop.
+It could be because some characters are not supported in the workshop.
-Make sure Summary and Description doesn't contain any illegal characters!
+Make sure that the Summary and Description do not contain any illegal characters!

 ### Setting up your server